SolType: Refinement Types for Arithmetic Overflow in Solidity: Conclusion

 ~ We have presented \soltype, a refinement type system for Solidity that can be used to prove the safety of arithmetic operations.
 Since integers in smart contracts often correspond to financial assets (e.g., tokens), ensuring the safety of arithmetic operation is particularly important in this context.
 One of the distinguishing features of our type system is its ability to express and reason about arithmetic relationships between integer variables and aggregations over complex data structures such as multi-layer mappings.
 We have implemented our proposed type system in a prototype called \toolname, which also has type inference capabilities.
 We have evaluated \toolname on {\TotContractCount}\ smart contracts from two datasets and demonstrated that it can fully automatically discharge \TotAsSafePct\% of redundant \safemath calls in our benchmarks.
 Furthermore, \toolname, even when used in a fully automated mode, significantly outperforms \verismart, a state-of-the-art Solidity verifier, in terms of both false positive rate and running time.

 While the design of \soltype was largely guided from the perspective of proving arithmetic safety, our proposed type system could also be used for proving other types of properties.
-In future work, we plan to explore the applicability of our refinement type system in other settings and extend it where necessary.
+In future work, we plan to explore the applicability of our refinement type system in other settings and extend it where necessary. \begin{acks} We thank the anonymous reviewers, as well as our shepherd James R. Wilcox, for their helpful comments and valuable suggestions.

+This work was partially supported by NSF Grants 2027977, 1908494, 1811865, 1762299, and the Google Faculty Research Award. \end{acks}